Dynamical stability and filamentary instability in holographic conductors: Linear perturbations

 \section{Linear perturbations}

-In this section, we formulate linear perturbations on the probe brane.
-General ansatz for perturbations of the embedding functions and the worldvolume gauge fields on the D$7$-brane is given by
+In this section, we formulate linear perturbations on the probe D7-brane.
+The general ansatz for perturbations of the embedding functions and the worldvolume gauge fields on the D$7$-brane is given by

 where $X^\mu$ and $A_a$ are background solutions, and $\epsilon$ is a small bookkeeping parameter.
 Expanding the DBI action to quadratic order in $\epsilon$, we obtain the effective action \footnote{ See appendix A in ref.~\cite{Mas:2008jz}.
-Eq.~(A.9) is the corresponding Lagrangian density. } for the perturbations as
+Eq.~(A.9) is the corresponding Lagrangian density. } for the perturbations as follows:

 where